 Bedtime Feeding During the Newborn Stage

 Newborns have tiny little tummies.
 So, they eat much more often.
 They're also not able to stay awake for very long before needing more sleep.
 (Download my free Sleep Times Chart for wake windows by month.)
 Therefore, it's really common for newborns to fall asleep while eating or sleep right after eating.
-In the newborn stage, go with the flow!
 For more information on newborn sleep, check out my E-Course, New Bundle of Joy Sleep.

 Bedtime Feeding and Reflux/Tummy Troubles